UCL/myriad-stardist-pipeline/README.md

 Pipeline for computing image segmentations using [StarDist](https://github.com/stardist/stardist) on UCL high performance computing system [Myriad](https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/).

+N.B. make sure you're connected to the UCL network when accessing Myriad either via a UCL VPN or on campus via UCL Eduroam.

 ## How to run pipeline

 Clone this repository to your home directory on Myriad